openstack/openstack-manuals/doc/user-guide-admin/source/dashboard_manage_host_aggregates.rst

 To manage host aggregates
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
-Choose the admin project from the drop-down list at the top of the
+Choose the :guilabel:`admin` project from the drop-down list at the top
-   page.
+   of the page.

 #.
 On the :guilabel:`Admin` tab, open the :guilabel:`System` tab and click
    the :guilabel:`Host Aggregates` category.